qdrant/landing_page/qdrant-landing/content/documentation/faq/database-optimization.md

 - **Using filters without payload index** -- If you're performing a search with a filter but you don't have a payload index, Qdrant will have to load whole payload data from disk to check the filtering condition.
 Ensure you have adequately configured [payload indexes](../../concepts/indexing/#payload-index).
 - **Usage of on-disk vector storage with slow disks** -- If you're using on-disk vector storage, ensure you have fast enough disks.
 We recommend using local SSDs with at least 50k IOPS.
 Read more about the influence of the disk speed on the search latency in the article about [Memory Consumption](../../../articles/memory-consumption/).
 - **Large limit or non-optimal query parameters** -- A large limit or offset might lead to significant performance degradation.
 Please pay close attention to the query/collection parameters that significantly diverge from the defaults.
 They might be the reason for the performance issues.

-### How can I enhance search performance when applying filters to their queries?

-To enhance the search performance with the filters in qdrant, it's important to optimize the indexing strategies.
-Users can get a combination of vector and traditional indexes from qdrant, where the vector indexes reduce the time taken for the vector search and the payload indexes quicken the pace of filtering.
-Users need to strategically mark the fields as indexable as well as prioritize the fields that appear frequently in the filtering conditions in order to efficiently utilize the memory resources.
-Through thorough cosideration of the memory constraints as well as careful index configuration, users can effectively enhance search performance with filters in qdrant.

-Read more about [indexing](../../concepts/indexing/) in Qdrant.